Variants & traits, other than color:

 If so, then feel free to leave more mulm in the aquarium.

-Mulm may also become like a factory for microorganisms, that the bristlenose catfishes can eat.
+Mulm may also become like a food production factory, for a food web of microorganisms, that the bristlenose catfishes can eat.

 There are theories that beneficial gut bacteria may, or may not, be shared trough eating mulm and/or microorganisms living in the mulm,

 which may help to quickly reestablish/balance normal digestion after a period of medication and/or shipping and/or fasting.

 Mulm, and microbes among the mulm, may also help to establish/balance the initial gut bacteria in fry,

 that are starting to feed, during the first weeks foraging on their own.

 If you keep a substrate in your tank, mulm will mix among the mud, sand, gravel etc.

-However, there are many aquarists that manage to keep bristlenose catfishes successfully in bare bottomed aquariums.
+However, there are many aquarists that manage to keep bristlenose catfishes successfully in bare bottomed aquariums (with some mulm).

 Mud may, or may not, play some (more or less), important roles in digestion for bristlenose catfishes, when they are living in the wild?

 It is inevitable that bristlenose catfishes will regularly ingest some mud, when they feed in their natural habitats.

-Other animals have adapted to ingests mud to help with digestion in different ways.
+Many other animals have adapted to ingesting mud, to help with digestion in different ways.

-It may depend on what type of mud it is and how it is used.
+I suppose, it may depend on exactly what type of mud it is (and also in what way it is used), if bristlenose catfishes benefit from that specific mud.

 Botanicals can act similar to driftwood: